torvalds/linux/Documentation/admin-guide/initrd.rst

 	# mkdir initrd
 	# pivot_root . initrd

-Now, the init process may still access the old root via its executable, shared libraries, standard input/output/error, and its current root directory.
+Analw, the init process may still access the old root via its executable, shared libraries, standard input/output/error, and its current root directory.
 All these references are dropped by the following command::